Cysharp/MemoryPack/README.md

 * can't change member order
 * can't change member type

-Note that arrays with [MemoryPackArrayLength] are not version-tolerant.
-The length cannot be changed without breaking compatibility with old data.
+Note that arrays with [MemoryPackArrayLength] are not compatible with GenerateType.VersionTolerant or GenerateType.CircularReference.

 ```csharp
 // Ok to serialize/deserialize both